Time Zones in Yemen

 does Yemen use daylight saving time?

 No, Yemen does not use daylight saving time.
-The country stays on UTC+3 year-round, so there are no spring or autumn clock changes to account for when planning meetings, flights, or recurring international calls.
+The country stays on UTC+3 all year, so there are no seasonal clock changes.

 what is the time difference between Yemen and UTC?